Abhi-37/AI-Agent-for-creating-visualization-using-natural-language/README.md

 ## Introduction

-In this analysis, we leverage IBM Watsonx AI model integrated with LangChain to extract meaningful insights from a student performance dataset.
+In this analysis, Developed an AI agent using IBM Watsonx AI model integrated with LangChain to extract meaningful insights from a student performance dataset.
 This integration allows us to interact with the dataset using natural language queries, making data analysis and visualization intuitive and efficient.

 ## Code Explanation and Concepts